firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     built-in [*]

-Reason:     It's recommended that you include this option as the other one
+Reason:     It's recommended that you include this option as
             CONFIG_VIRT_CPU_ACCOUNTING_GEN is only useful at the moment for those who are working on the full dynticks subsystem development.
 ```